 White House set to meet with airline, cruise industry CEOs

 The White House will hold meetings this week with top executives from U.S. airlines and the cruise industry amid the growing coronavirus outbreak, a spokeswoman for Vice President Mike Pence confirmed on Monday.
-Pence, who is overseeing the administration's efforts, will attend a meeting on Wednesday with airline officials Wednesday.
+Pence, who is overseeing the administration's efforts, will meet with airline officials on Wednesday.
 Administration and airline officials said those planning to attend include the chief executives of American Airlines Group Inc, United Airlines Holdings Inc, Southwest Airlines Co and JetBlue Airways Corp.

-Many of the airline CEOs will speak Thursday at a U.S. Chamber of Commerce Aviation summit in Washington.
+Airlines and the Trump administration have been in lengthy discussions for weeks about what information carriers should turn over to government agencies to track down passengers if they are exposed to the coronavirus on a flight.
+Airlines for America, which represents major U.S. airlines, said on Monday it had offered the U.S. Centers for Disease Control and Prevention (CDC) "pragmatic solutions to help contain and stop the spread of the novel coronavirus."

+Carriers collect some information from international travelers but it is not always complete.
+The airline group said once U.S. Customs and Border Protection (CBP) "identifies the primary reasons for the information gaps, we can better identify potential near-term solutions to close the gaps."
 Airline stocks have fallen sharply in recent weeks but rebounded from heavy intraday losses on Monday.
 American, which closed down 1% on Monday, is off 38% in the last two weeks.
 United, which closed off 0.5%, is down 25% since Feb.
 13.

 Pence's office said he will meet on Saturday with cruise line chief executives in Florida.
 He will also meet with 3M Co executives in Minnesota, where 3M is based, on Thursday.
 3M told CNBC last week it was ramping up production of its N95 respirator mask due to rising demand.